7 Best Green Cleaners for Your Home (and 4 to avoid)

 For just about every surface cleaning job you might have, Seventh Generation can probably handle it.
 The only thing it’s not good for is wood.
 That’s a shame since we have oak counter tops.
 It still doesn’t knock it out of first place as an all-purpose green cleaner for me, though.
 I just use a squirt of dish detergent on a damp unpaper towel to wash down the counters.
 It passed the grease splash test with flying colors.
 It also removes dirty kiddo hand prints from the wall without taking off the sheen or color of the paint.

-Ecos wins not only for their hand-washing dish detergent, but for their dishwasher detergent as well.
-The dish detergent is super gentle on hands (in fact, I dare say it’s moisturizing).
+Ecos wins not only for their hand-washing dish soap but for their dishwasher detergent as well.
+The dish soap is super gentle on the hands (in fact, I dare say it’s moisturizing).
 The dishwasher detergent keeps those weird water spots off the dishes.
-I am notorious for burning food onto the edges of our dishes and a quick 5-minute soak seems to do the trick.
+I am notorious for burning food onto the edges of our dishes, and a quick 5-minute soak seems to do the trick.
 Really, this stuff is a powerhouse.

 Toilet Cleaner: J.R.
 Watkins